CONTACT US

 Similarly to React, the core library is focused on the View layer only.
 But if you want to integrate Vue with other libraries or existing projects, there’s no problem at all.

-• Approachable – if you know HTML, CSS, and JS, all you have to read the guide and you are ready to go!
+• Approachable – if you know HTML, CSS, and JS, all you have to do is read the guide and you are ready to go!

-• Performant – thanks to three things: minimum optimisation, gzipped size of 20KB and virtual DOM.
+• Performant – thanks to three things: minimum optimisation, gzipped size of 45KB and virtual DOM.

 • Versatile – its ecosystem is incrementally adaptable and scales easily between a library and a full-featured framework.